codepath/android_guides/Populating-a-ListView-with-a-CursorAdapter.md

 ### Defining the Adapter

-Next, we need to define the adapter to describe the process of converting the `Cursor` into a View.
-To do this we need to override the `newView` method and the `bindView` methods.
+Next, we need to define the adapter to describe the process of projecting the `Cursor`'s data into a View.
+To do this we need to override the `newView` method and the `bindView` method.
 The naive approach to this (without any view caching) looks like the following:

 ```java
 public class TodoCursorAdapter extends CursorAdapter {